 50g butter, melted

 Turn this recipe into a shopping list you can print, email, view on your mobile or shop online.
 It's free!
 Powered by Whisk.com

 Method Prep:5min › Cook:15min › Ready in:20min

 Preheat and lightly grease a large frying pan.

-- Mix the flour, salt and bicarb together in a bowl.
+Mix the flour, bicarb and salt (you can use less salt to taste) together in a bowl.
 Add the egg, buttermilk and butter; stir together lightly, but keep it lumpy.
 The batter should look thick, spongy and puffy.

 If you prefer less salt, reduce the amount to 1/4 or 1/2 a teaspoon.

 Followed recipe to the letter and sorry I did.
 The pancakes were light and fluffy and delicious at first bite until the taste of salt hit and that's all that remained.
 WAY too much salt.
 I should've read the reviews before following recipe and followed Enchilada's suggestion of 1/2 tsp at most.

 I had to throw the lot away as nobody could eat this. - 24 Feb 2013